hussainahmad402/Networking-Projects/Campus-Area-Network/README.md

 1. Each department/faculty is expected to be on its own separate IP network
 2. The switches should be configured with appropriate VLANs and security settings
 3. RIPV2 will be used to provide routing for the routers in the internal network and static routing for the external server.
-4. The devices in building A will be expected to acquire dynamic IP addresses from -based DHCP server
+4. The devices in building A will be expected to acquire dynamic IP addresses from a router-based DHCP server

 <b> Tasks:</b>